ArashPartow/exprtk/readme.txt

 present, any  attempts to register  the file I/O package with  a given symbol table will fail causing a compilation error.

+(9) exprtk_disable_rtl_vecops
+This define will  disable the extended  vector operations RTL  package features.
+When present, any attempts to register the vector operations package with  a given  symbol table  will fail  causing a  compilation error.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [23 - FILES]